-The Edge pre-college program at the University of Delaware, offers exclusive opportunities to engaged and talented high school sophomores and juniors across the country.
-Students have the chance to live and learn at one of the most engaging college campuses on the east coast.
+The Edge summer college program at the University of Delaware offers exclusive opportunities to engaged and talented high school sophomores and juniors across the country.
+Students have the chance to live and learn on one of the most engaging college campuses on the East Coast.

-The UD Edge pre-college program prepares rising high school juniors and seniors for a future as successful college scholars.
-By emphasizing academic excellence, practical skill-building, and student leadership, Edge offers you the challenge, independence and excitement of a living and learning experience that can only be found at a top national university.
+The UD Edge summer college program prepares high school students moving into their junior or senior year for a future as a successful college student.
+By emphasizing academic excellence, practical skill building and student leadership, Edge offers you the challenge, independence and excitement of a living and learning experience that can only be found at a top national university.

 From mid-July to mid-August, you will:

 - Live together in a state-of-the-art residence hall located on UD's beautiful Newark campus

 - Take two college-level courses, taught by UD faculty, for up to 7 transferrable credits

 - Participate in a pre-college readiness and resource workshop where you will learn about university resources, writing and research techniques and the college application process

 - Take part in a variety of social and cultural educational activities

 Edge officially kicks off with move-in to a University residence hall on July 8, 2018.
 Classes will run from July 9 - August 10, 2018.